Skip to main content

 Difference between unit testing and fuzz testing on a graph

-And this only shows the inputs from the first 5 seconds of fuzzing, which generated just under a MILLION inputs running in a VM on my laptop.
+And this only shows inputs from the first 5 seconds of fuzzing, which generated just under a MILLION inputs running in a VM on my laptop.

 Numbers aren’t everything though, and you might think “surely the unit tests are enough and most of those inputs are redundant”…